IshitaTakeshi/SoftConfidenceWeighted.jl/README.md

 # SoftConfidenceWeighted
-This is an online supervised learning algorithm which enjoys the four salient properties:
+This is an online supervised learning algorithm which utilizes the four salient properties:

 * Large margin training
 * Confidence weighting